insin/react-heatpack/README.md

 * exports a single React component,
 * or exports a React element (e.g. `module.exports = <div></div>`)

+For example:

 ```
+$ cat > index.js
+import React from 'react'

+export default React.createClass({
+  render() {
+    return <div>Hello worlds!</div>
+  }
+})

-$ heatpack src/index.js
+$ heatpack index.js
 react-heatpack listening at localhost:3000
-webpack built d6953adb7d78e400f9d3 in 3731ms
+webpack built d32ba06f966491387326 in 2075ms
 ```

-Open http://localhost:3000/ and your app should be served and will be hot reloaded when you make any changes.

-Any syntax errors or errors in `render()` methods will be overlaid on the screen.
+Open http://localhost:3000/ and your app will be served and will be hot reloaded with any changes you make.
+Syntax errors or errors in `render()` methods will be displayed on the screen.

+### Use cases

+* Quick development and experimentation without the inertia of having to create config files and configure development dependencies up-front.

+* Creating [Gists](https://gist.github.com/) which can be cloned, `npm install`ed and `npm start`ed when you want to share code, instead of having to create and host a static build, e.g. [React Form Play](https://gist.github.com/insin/49040037bbb6cd99faf7)

 ## Configured loaders